-This training is intended to help you understand what DEIB is, why it is important, and ASU's commitment to promoting DEIB.
+This training is intended to promote understanding about what we mean at ASU when we refer to DEIB, why it is important, and ASU's commitment to a culture that promotes these principles.
 We know not everyone is an expert on these terms or topics.
 Take a moment to review definitions associated with these terms and remember: as our awareness is raised to the impact of various types of conscious and unconscious bias, it is important to keep an open mind and learn how we can be part of the solution that results in greater equity and inclusion for diverse groups of people.
 Developing a deep understanding of these concepts can help foster a sense of belonging for everyone.
-In the next module, you will learn how we can utilize dialogue as a way to promote and support DEIB learning and goals.
+In the last module, you will learn how we can utilize dialogue can serve as a way to promote and support DEIB learning and goals.